agustinroldan/virus-link-scanner/README.md

 virus-link-scanner
 ==================

+Description:
+	This extension uses the Metascan Online API to analyze file links for potential virus threats.
+This extension adds a context menu option when right clicking on a link to scan the file before downloading.
+Risky files will not be downloaded, while clean files will.
+Results page will be shown for risky files.

 Chrome extension : virus link scanner

 How to install: To use this extension, you will either need to use the compiled extension or the unpacked files in the source folder.